 While many hardfacing wires are often suitable only for use in horizontal (or down-hand) position, SD-980 is all-positional... making it a great choice for those out-of-position hardfacing tasks.

-Excellent Abrasion with Impact Strength
+Abrasion Resistance with High Impact Strength

 SD-980 is also suitable for metal-to-metal applications such as shear & guillotine blades, punch dies, tracks, pulleys, etc.